 I like to bake things, so I bake cakes (particularly bundt cakes), and cookies.
 Cooking’s alright too, but not as cool as making sweets.
 Someday I want to open a cookie and baking shop.
 I also play the piano, not like a pro, but I play Bach inventions for myself, and Beatles songs.

-I live in the town I grew up in right now, with my parents really.
+I used to live in the town I grew up in, with my parents really.
 Don’t worry, I don’t live in the basement nor spend all my time on the internet every day, but that’s just the way it is these days with the economy and… you know, not having a job.
+Now however I live in Old Town Fort Collins, within walking distance of everything downtown.
+It’s great!
+I’m glad I was able to finally move to Fort Collins.

 I’ve posted quite a few pictures of me throughout this article, but I actually have a whole gallery on here.
 I didn’t think everybody would want to see so many pictures of me unless they were really interested in me.
 You should be able to find the gallery links on the right sidebar underneath the main menu.